top of page

 Day 2 - December 5th - This morning will be spent in Bath where the cobbled streets around the Roman Baths are the gorgeous setting for a wonderful 260-strong stall market.
 The majority of what’s for sale, from jewellery to homeware and artwork, is made in the southwest, so if you shop here, local really means shopping local.
 Keep an eye out for colourful children’s clothing by HDMini, hand-forged metal ornaments from Flint and Rankine Ironworks and Heirloom Puzzles.
 Don’t leave without picking up a Christmas pudding from Georgie Porgie’s Puddings!
 We then make our way to Bristol and to the SS Great Britain for a spectacular Festive Afternoon Tea in the ship’s First Class Dining Saloon during their magical Christmas offerings.
 Then we make our into the heart of the city where we find this special Christmas Market where you will find over 35 festive stalls selling an array of unique gifts, crafts, and seasonal treats.
 Grab yourself a warming hot chocolate or mulled wine and wander through the market soaking up the holiday atmosphere.
 With a variety of offerings such as traditional German bratwurst, ingenious Yorkshire pudding wraps, crêpes and other tempting sweet treats, there really is something for everyone.
 The we return home where you will have the evening free to explore and find some dinner.
 Overnight near Bristol.
 (B,L)

-Day 10 - December 13th - As we make our way into Yorkshire we will make a few stops including Knutsford, a delightful gem nestled in the heart of Cheshire!
+Day 9 - December 12th - As we make our way into Yorkshire we will make a few stops including Knutsford, a delightful gem nestled in the heart of Cheshire!
 This enchanting market town is steeped in history and the quaint streets have distinctive boutiques from an independent home interior shop that’s been part of our fabric for over a century to a charming specialist perfumery.
 Discover everything from an independent toy store and art shop to fashionable boutiques and an independent wine merchant, offering a shopping adventure that’s a world away from your everyday retail.
 Our next stop is Haworth, in the heart of Bronte Country and in December, a magical festive experience.
 Haworth will be lit by twinkling fairy lights and pretty shop windows.
 The cobbled streets are home to wonderful independent shops, bars and restaurants, cafes, hotels and pubs, and provides an olde-worlde Christmas shopping experience that support the small businesses of this beautiful village in Yorkshire.
-We will stop for Afternoon Tea before heading further into Yorkshire and to our accommodation to get settled in.
-Dinner and Overnight Harrogate.
-(B,L,D)
+We will stop for Afternoon Tea before heading further into Yorkshire to our accommodation to get settled in before you find some dinner on your own.
+Overnight Yorkshire.
+(B,L)

-Day 15 - December 18th - We will make our way into the heart of the city today, where after some free time on the Royal Mile we join The Red Bus Bistro for an Indulgent Festive Afternoon of taking in the Breathtaking Sights of Scotland’s Capital combined with two Quintessentially British Classics with an Afternoon Tea Aboard a Vintage Routemaster Bus!
+Day 14 - December 17th - After our long day yesterday we will have a more leisurely start to our and then make our way into the heart of the city today, where after some free time on the Royal Mile we join The Red Bus Bistro for an Indulgent Festive Afternoon of taking in the Breathtaking Sights of Scotland’s Capital combined with two Quintessentially British Classics with Afternoon Tea Aboard a Vintage Routemaster Bus!
 Step aboard the enchanting Red Bus Bistro for an afternoon tea like no other.
 After our lovely afternoon tea we take a very short stroll to the East Princes Street Gardens and Edinburgh Christmas Market.
 Set in the heart of Edinburgh, the popular Christmas Market is held in its picturesque setting below the Mound.
 The Christmas Market stretches from the Mound, along East Princes Street Gardens Terrace and around the Scott Monument.
-This evening we make our way to Edinburgh Castle where the 'Castle of Light' transforms the city’s skyline as Edinburgh Castle is illuminated with extraordinary light and sounds displays.
-You will come face to face with history as the stories of Scotland’s past unravel in a tapestry of all-new storytelling projections.
-These larger-than-life installations will bring the city’s history to life as they dance across the castle walls in the unique after-dark walking trail.
+Here you will find traditional stalls, artisan gifts, mulled wine, hot chocolate, the big wheel, and fairground rides.
+The whole of Edinburgh will be decked out in all its Christmas finery and you can experience much of it today.
+Then we make our way home for our Christmas Eve Festive Dinner.
 Dinner and Overnight near Edinburgh.
-(B,L)
+(B,L,D)

 Day 17 - December 20th - This morning we make our way to the Edinburgh International Airport for the journey home.